Jonette Engan: Congressional campaign manager and adviser

 Engan served as campaign manager for Madison teacher Doug Peterson's unsuccessful 1991 bid for Congress against incumbent Vin Weber.
 In 1993, she was a key adviser to David Minge in his successful bid for the same congressional seat against opponent Cal Ludeman.
 Minge later honored Engan by entering official remarks into the Congressional Record thanking her for her service to the DFL and the congressional district, and for her valued counsel and advice to him as a candidate and congressman.

 DFL "woman of distinction"

 Engan opted not to run for re-election as chair of the congressional district in 1997.
 She was later honored by the state party as a "woman of distinction," and was inducted into the Minnesota DFL Women's Hall of Fame.
 In 2004, she served as a co-chair of the John Kerry for President organization in Minnesota.

-While Engan has cut back on her political involvement, she is active in her community and her church.
-She remains involved in the DFL at the local level, currently serving as vice chair of the Kandiyohi County party organization.
+While Engan later cut back on her political involvement, she remained active in her community and her church.
+She also remained involved in the DFL at the local level, serving as vice chair of the Kandiyohi County party organization.
+She died on March 1, 2023, with her family by her side.